eoryl/DiscordAudioStream/README.md

 ![alt text](doc/screen-capture.gif?raw=true "capture")

-Video (in French) on how to use the tool https://www.youtube.com/watch?v=D8GaGncp84o
+Video (in French) on how to setup and configure the tool https://www.youtube.com/watch?v=D8GaGncp84o And another one on how to use it https://www.youtube.com/watch?v=Dm1fqSWtyho

 # Setup
 * Get the latest DiscordAudioStream version here https://github.com/eoryl/DiscordAudioStream/releases.
 Get the installer (DiscordAudioStream_x.y.z_setup.exe) or the standalone package (DiscordAudioStream_x.y.z.zip)